Lonely (Casey Donovan song)

+"Lonely" is a song by Australian singer and actress Casey Donovan (singer).
+It is her first original single in seven years and was released independently on 19 May 2017 as the lead single from her EP Off the Grid & Somewhere in Between.
+The track is a heartfelt pop ballad written by Donovan and producer Daniel Skeed (also known as Dan Skeed).
+It draws from Donovan's personal experiences of heartbreak and loneliness, with lyrics expressing the pain of unrequited love and the decision to walk away.

 Donovan performed "Lonely" on The Morning Show on 18 May 2017 and on 3AW on 19 May 2017 with Denis Walter.

 Background and release

 In 2016, Donovan played Killer Queen in the Australian production of We Will Rock You.
 Between January and March 2017, Donovan was a contestant on the third season of I'm a Celebrity...Get Me Out of Here!, which she later won.
 On 23 April 2017, Donovan performed an acoustic version of David Bowie's "Heroes" at the 2017 Logie Awards, which received a standing ovation.